shohrukhodinaev37-cpu/htb-writeups/Broker.md

 ## Background / Scope
 - **Target IP:** `10.10.11.243`
 - **Goal:** Obtain `user.txt` and `root.txt (or Administrator privilege) on the machine in a lab environment
 - **Machine Info:**  Broker is an easy difficulty `Linux` machine hosting a version of `Apache ActiveMQ`.
 Enumerating the version of `Apache ActiveMQ` shows that it is vulnerable to `Unauthenticated Remote Code Execution`, which is leveraged to gain user access on the target.
-Post-exploitation enumeration reveals that the system has a `sudo` misconfiguration allowing the `activemq` user to execute `sudo /usr/sbin/nginx`, which is similar to the recent `Zimbra` disclosure and is leveraged to gain `root` access
+Post-exploitation enumeration reveals that the system has a `sudo` misconfiguration allowing the `activemq` user to execute `sudo /usr/sbin/nginx`, which is similar to the recent `Zimbra` disclosure and is leveraged to gain `root` access.

 ## Target enumeration (nmap)